List of Southwestern Athletic Conference baseball champions

 This list of Southwestern Athletic Conference baseball champions concerns the overall conference baseball championship of the National Collegiate Athletic Association Division I Southwestern Athletic Conference.
 The top four finishers in each conference division participate in a two-bracket, double-elimination tournament to determine the overall conference champion; it was most recently played in Birmingham, Alabama, between May 25 and May 29.
 The winner of the tournament also receives an automatic berth to the NCAA tournament and, since 2019, to the HBCU World Series.

 History

 Background

-The SWAC was established in 1920, and the conference is known to have sponsored baseball as a league sport until around the uncertain times of the Great Depression and World World II before sanctioning it again in 1949 (even early SWAC power Wiley College shut down its baseball program after the 1932 season, despite featuring a rising young star infielder from the Chicago area in Pat Patterson).
+The SWAC was established in 1920, and the conference is known to have sponsored baseball as a league sport until around the uncertain times of the Great Depression and World War II before sanctioning it again in 1949 (even early SWAC power Wiley College shut down its baseball program after the 1932 season, despite featuring a rising young star infielder from the Chicago area in Pat Patterson).
 Between 1959 and 2003, only Southern, Jackson State, and Grambling State won SWAC championships.
 The league office itself has even been known to refer to these schools as the "Big Three."
 However, since 2004, seven programs have won championships, suggesting greater competitiveness in the league.
 Also, with the SWAC tournament now including eight schools, simply more lower-seeded teams have an opportunity to compete for the conference crown.